lcalderon5/MARST/README.md

     Avoid dictionaries, you can use named tuples instead Avoid lists with different types inside
     Use nonpython mode as much as possible basically use simple arithmetic and life wil be fast and good

-# About the simulation function: run_simualation() IGNORE
-This function basically runs the math of the simulation and integrates the spacecrafts motions, it then outputs arrays with data from the dyamics and even the atmosphere.
-The plan is to make the simulation be able to run with some different numerical integration methods such as euler, runge-kutta 4, verlet and in the future runge - kutta 4-5.
-It is built such that everything is stored in numpy arrays for numba compatiblitiy.
-It is best to keep it as lightweight as possible to make it more efficient and avoid upsettin numba

-For now it only needs the acceleration function, which should also take into account drag.

 # Dependencies
 numpy

 scipy

 matplotlib

 plotly

 spiceypy

 numba -maybe not

-# Citations
+# References
 Pak, Dennis C, "Linearized Equations for J2 Perturbed Motion Relative to an Elliptical Orbit" (2005).
 Master's Thesis, San Jose State University.

+Vallado, D. A. (2001).
+Fundamentals of Astrodynamics and Applications.
+Space Technology Library, 303-323.